 - Discounts on CCWT courses and workshops

-- Consultancy support for policy, advocacy, program and service development
+- Consultative Representation on policy, advocacy, program and service development matters

 - Invitations to participate in policy and practice forums and seminars